• Home

 LOGISTICS

-Schedule: I see clients Monday through Thursday, from 9:00 a.m. until 5:15 p.m., and some Fridays.
+Schedule: I see clients Monday through Friday by appointment.
 I take six to eight weeks away from client work annually to give and receive professional training, conduct workshops, and to take vacation.

 Communications: I handle client communication primarily through email, and secondarily through phone calls to my voicemail.
 When calling, it helps me greatly if you indicate times when I would be most likely to reach you directly.